bwhite/hadoopy/doc/index.rst

 That's a quick tour of Hadoopy.

-Using Stdout/Stderr in Hadoopy Jobs (Pipe Hopping)
+Pipe Hopping: Using Stdout/Stderr in Hadoopy Jobs
 --------------------------------------------------

 Hadoop streaming implements the standard Mapper/Reducer classes and simply opens 3 pipes to a streaming program (stdout, stderr, and stdin).
 The first issue is how is data encoded?
 The standard is to separate keys and values with a tab and each key/value pair with a newline; however, this is really a bad way to have to work as you have to ensure that your output never contains tabs or newlines.
 Moreover, serializing everything to an escaped string is inefficient and tends to hurt interoperability of jobs as everyone has their own solution to encoding.
 The solution (part of CDH2+) is to use TypedBytes which is an encoding format for basic types (int, float, dictionary, list, string, etc.) which is fast, standardized, and simple.
 Hadoopy has its own implementation and it is particularly fast.